henrylevesque/rpi_data_collection/Directions.md

 You should now have a fully assembled and functional Raspberry Pi Zero 2 W Data Collection Device with all the required sensors and modules.
 If you encounter any issues, please post your question in the project discussion section or contact the authors.

 Happy data collection!

+####
+Note: Purchasing links on this page may be affiliate links that help support this project.